ci4rail/yocto-images/README.md

 fly --target prod login --concourse-url https://concourse.ci4rail.com
 ```

-The following steps are performed for each project in this repo e.g. `mender-on-verdin`.
+The following steps are performed inside `yocto` subdirectory:

 Copy and adapt `ci/credentials.template.yaml` it to your needs.

 ```bash